What are base and sub-themes?

 - Sub-themes are grouped under the most relevant Base theme.

-checked bag (Base theme)
+airplane seats (Base theme)

-- free bags (Sub-theme)
+- seats comfort (Sub-theme)

-- baggage fees (Sub-theme)
+- seat space (Sub-theme)

-What is an (other) sub-theme?
+What is a (genera) sub-theme?

 Does all the sub-themes volume add up to the base themes volume?